Walking Through the Valley

 A story of true friendship came out of this after I left Austin but that is a story for another day.

 My precious Ruth died six days later with her daughters and granddaughters and a niece by her side.
 She is now at peace and out of pain.
+My heart aches for her every day.
+I wait for a text or a phone call and they do not come.

 Enchanting little mini-tunnel at Bee Cave Park in Austin, Texas